EXPLORE THE DIFFERENCES BETWEEN ATM AND DEBIT CARDS

 Know your available balance.

-Be sure you have enough money to cover your withdrawals and checks.
+Be sure you have enough money to cover your ATM withdrawals and checks.
 Remember that whenever you make a withdrawal with your ATM or debit card, the money will be withdrawn from your checking account.
-When you write a check it may take several days for the funds to be withdrawn from your account or it may be processed that day.
+Also, when you write a check it may take several days for the funds to be withdrawn from your account or it may be processed that day.

-Also remember that when you deposit a check, the funds may be available for your use the next business day or longer depending on the bank’s funds availability policy.
+Also remember that when you deposit a check, the funds may not be available for immediate use, depending on the bank’s funds availability policy.

 Record your transactions.

-Make a habit of writing your ATM transactions and the purchases you’ve made with your ATM card or debit card in your register right away so that you don’t forget.
-On a monthly basis, compare the amounts on your receipts to those on your bank statement to insure that they match.
+Make a habit of keeping track of all your banking transactions.
+Consider writing your ATM transactions and the purchases you’ve made with your ATM card or debit card in your register right away so that you don’t forget.
+On a monthly basis, compare the amounts on your receipts to those on your bank statement to ensure that they match.

 Both ATM and debit cards are safe, convenient ways to get cash, make deposits, transfer funds, and make purchases.